yayamayajd/homelab/README.md

 **2025.08.31**
 Got a new approch to migrate the pvs!!!
 Truenas CSI, sounds a perfect solution, sounds much better than manuelly use UID and GID for nfs!!!

+**2025.09.01**

+Harbor suddenly returned 502.
+I thought maybe the containers had crashed, so I decided to run docker compose down and then bring them back up.
+But before running up, I forgot to run ./prepare, which caused up to wipe out all my images.
+Harbor became accessible again, but everything was reset to zero.
+A huge operations disaster!
+I had no choice but to pull down all the images one by one, retag them, and push them back into the registry… I almost cried.
+I will never randomly run up again!!!!!!

+**2025.09.02**

+While learning Calico’s architecture, the lecturer mentioned that Calico’s VXLAN technology can perform encapsulation and decapsulation directly in kernel space.
+This allows it to bypass the interactions (copies) between user space and kernel space, letting operations run directly in kernel mode.
+I was a bit confused, so I went back to review the concepts of user space and kernel space.
+Suddenly I realized their architecture logic is very similar to aircraft systems.

+(This summer I actually experienced a Boeing 737 flight simulator.
+I was shocked at how primitive the operating system looked.
+Later I learned that this was because it had to run on a highly stable RTOS.
+Meanwhile, other aircraft systems such as the in-flight entertainment system are more like user-space extensions for scalability.
+This deepened my understanding of ELISA’s work which I now see as providing a stable Linux kernel integration, or integrating existing RTOS solutions.)

+Kernel space must remain absolutely stable, so it restricts the communication channels and enforces specific rules (syscalls, data copies, Ring 0 etc...
+I also revisited the concept of CPU privilege rings).
+User space normally runs in Ring 3, while kernel space operations run in Ring 0.
+To cross from Ring 3 to Ring 0, a syscall is required.

+This suddenly made me realize: this architecture and interaction model is very similar to how in Kubernetes, all other components must go through the API server in order to read or write data in etcd!
+Following that logic, it becomes clear why the architecture is designed this way: for security and consistency.